 Military Use of Asbestos

 Unbeknownst to millions of veterans, mesothelioma was a hazard of the trade.
 Its primary cause is asbestos exposure, which was a tragically common occupational danger for members of the military that served between the 1930s and 1970s.
 During that period, high demand for the construction of new battleships, tanks, barracks, and other structures compelled military officials to make heavy use of asbestos building materials-popular at the time for their impressive durability and natural resistance to heat and fire, as well as for their abundance and affordability.

 The Mechanics of Exposure

-For million of veterans, mesothelioma is a potential risk resulting from frequent close contact with asbestos-containing materials.
+For millions of veterans, mesothelioma is a potential risk resulting from frequent close contact with asbestos-containing materials.
 But the good news is that most of those individuals will never develop the disease.
-For one thing, only a portion of those exposed end up becoming ill-regardless of the rate and degree of exposure.
+For one thing, only a portion of those exposed ends up becoming ill regardless of the rate and degree of exposure.

 Additionally, contact with asbestos-made material is not necessarily dangerous unless the material has been damaged or otherwise disturbed, causing the object to break apart or disintegrate and release thousands of tiny fibers into the air.
 When this occurs, those crystal-like particles can be inhaled or ingested by those nearby-ultimately becoming lodged in the delicate mesothelial tissue surrounding some of the body’s most vital internal organs.
 After years of friction causes significant enough damage, scars and then tumors can form.
 When those masses produce cancer cells, the resulting diagnosis is malignant mesothelioma.